DaveMcW/instant-deconstruction-bugfix/README.md

 end)
 ```

-And of course, it is your job to listen for the script_raise_destroy event and do the appropriate cleanup.
+And of course, it is your job to listen for the script_raised_destroy event and do the appropriate cleanup.